joshenders/bcv/guias/phone_documentation.md

 - On the phone, make sure location (in settings > privacy) is enabled, AND that the locating method is as high as possible (GPS and Wi-Fi)
 - Open the Traccar app
+- Set the Device Identifier to your Identification number (see the "Registration" section above to get a device ID)
 - Set the address of the server URL: `http://databrew.app`
 - Set the Frequency field to: `60`
 - Set location accuracy to: `high`